 Configure the source with the path to the appropriate parser, by assigning a field named

 _parser, whose value is the path to parser, for example:

 You can get the path to a parser on the Manage Data > Logs > Parsers page in Sumo Logic.
 Click the three-dot more options menu in the row for a parser, and select Copy Path.

-Use a Sumo Logic Source and CSE Ingest mapping.
+Use a Sumo Logic Source and Cloud SIEM Ingest mapping.
 This is the least recommended method, as you have to manually configure the mapping hints in an ingestion mapping.
 For more information, see Configure a Sumo Logic Ingest Mapping.